jeet-Suthar/AI-Chatbot/readme.md

 ---
 ## 📈 Improvement

-If I got access to paid services and little bit more time then thing is improved
+If I got access to paid services and little bit more time then thing can be improved are...
 1. Response time
 2. trained custom AI model on large dataset
 3. Made UI more better then now